Grants to Voluntary Organisations

 Capital grants are paid on receipt of invoice and site visit taking place.

-The closing date for the next Grants Panel is to be confirmed, however grant applications can be submitted at any point during the year.
+The main round for 2020/21 grants is already underway, however applications can be submitted at any point during the year.

 All applicants should complete an application form and include copies of: